infinispan/infinispan-remote-tutorial/README.md

 - Execute `mvn verify -Dit.test=RemoteListenerIT` to see remote events in action (`mvn verify` to run all integration tests)

+### step-5/remote-filter-listeners

+- Receive events in the client only for filtered keys
+- Core dependency added to implement cache event filter SPI
+- Execute `mvn verify -Dit.test=RemoteListenerFilterIT` to see filtered remote events in action (`mvn verify` to run all integration tests)

 ## Application Directory Layout

     src/                -->